-- Handling, in a laboratory, of Ebola virus strains or clinical specimens (e.g. blood, urine, stool, tissue, cultures) that may contain the Ebola virus from a person infected, or strongly suspected of being infected, with the virus; - Working in a laboratory that handles bats or nonhuman primates from an area at risk;6 - Contact with the blood or other body fluids of an animal infected, or strongly suspected of being infected, with the virus; - Direct contacts with bats or non-human primates in an area at risk or from an area at risk; - Exposure to a cave infested with bats in an Ebolaendemic area; - Handling (butchering, drying, smoking) or consumption of meat (raw or undercooked) obtained by hunting (particularly non-human primates and bats) in an area at risk;
+- Admission to, health care from, or visits to a hospital or dispensary that received patients infected with the virus; - Handling, in a laboratory, of Ebola virus strains or clinical specimens (e.g. blood, urine, stool, tissue, cultures) that may contain the Ebola virus from a person infected, or strongly suspected of being infected, with the virus.

+Exposure to infected or strongly suspected animal to being infected with Ebola virus

+- Working in a laboratory that handles bats or nonhuman primates from an area at risk;7 - Contact with the blood or other body fluids of an animal infected, or strongly suspected of being infected, with the virus; - Direct contacts with bats or non-human primates in an area at risk or from an area at risk; - Exposure to a cave infested with bats in an Ebolaendemic area; - Handling (butchering, drying, smoking) or consumption of meat (raw or undercooked) obtained by hunting (particularly non-human primates and bats) in an area at risk;

-Scenario 2
+Scenario 2: